 USING FORMULAS FOR ARITHMETIC TASKS

-You can create reusable formulas in Excel without repeatedly typing them every time you use.
+You can create reusable formulas in Excel without repeatedly typing them every time you use them.
 In this course, you will learn how to use the AutoText utility in Excel for reusing formulas.
 This will smartly make formulas reusable by creating the formula as Auto Texts in Excel.

 USING RANK FUNCTION